Kiroley/Generate-CSR/README.md

 # Usage
 Save this script to a folder you wish to operate from, this same folder will contain the generated .INF and .REQ files

-Run this script from the Exchange Management Shell (or from ISE/Powershell, just make sure to run add-psssnapin *exchange* first)
+Run this script from the Exchange Management Shell (or from ISE/Powershell, just make sure to run "add-psssnapin **exchange**" first)

 Navigate to the folder containing the script and execute (.\Generate-CSR.ps1)